 Average cost of car insurance in North Carolina

-North Carolina car insurance rates are one of the cheapest in the country.
-While the average cost of car insurance in the U.S. is $1,738 annually, the average annual cost for North Carolina car insurance is $1,325 for a full coverage policy.
-That is more than $400 cheaper than the national average.
+North Carolina car insurance rates are some of the cheapest in the country.
+While the average cost of car insurance in the U.S. is $1,674 annually, the average annual cost for North Carolina car insurance is $1,325 for a full coverage policy, per 2021 rate data gathered from Quadrant Information Services.
+Minimum coverage is also cheaper, on average, in North Carolina, with a policy costing $413 per year.
+The average minimum coverage premium in the U.S. is $565 per year.

 |Average annual premium for minimum coverage in North Carolina||Average annual premium for full coverage in North Carolina|

-How to get the best car insurance in North Carolina
+How to find the best car insurance in North Carolina

 Car insurance discounts in North Carolina